 Join the Tropical Plant and Soil Sciences Undergraduate Society.
 You will make new friends with similar interests while hiking, visiting gardens, meeting with individuals in the various horticulture industries, raising plants, and other entertaining and educational adventures.

 To be ready for the Tropical Plant and Soil Sciences program, we recommend that you take the following courses in high school: biology, chemistry, algebra, trigonometry, and physics.
 If agriculture classes are available to you, they are useful for the Production and Management option.
 You should also work on developing your written communication, oral communication, and leadership skills.

-Students transferring or planning to transfer from another institution, please contact one of the offices listed below for a list of required program courses, or visit our website.
+Students transferring or planning to transfer from another institution, please contact the TPSS Office or Academic and Student Affairs Office for a list of required program courses, or visit our website.